GlacioHack/xdem/doc/source/terrain.md

 Since both are dependent on the gradient of the DEM, calculating them separately is computationally repetitive.
 Multiple terrain attributes can be calculated from the same gradient using the {func}`xdem.DEM.get_terrain_attribute` function.

+## Generating attributes using multiprocessing

+For large DEM datasets, you can use the {func}`xdem.DEM.get_terrain_attribute_multiproc` function, which supports multiprocessing and processes DEMs stored on disk without loading the entire dataset into memory.
+By tiling the DEM, the function efficiently computes terrain attributes in chunks, making it well-suited for large-scale analyses with memory constraints.
+Multiprocessing enhances performance by distributing the computational load across multiple processors.

 ```{eval-rst}
 .. minigallery:: xdem.terrain.get_terrain_attribute
 ```